 Creation 27, 28, 29, 30 September and 6, 7, 8 October 2016 - Théâtre National de Chaillot, Paris

 Choreographed and danced by Michèle Noiret in 1997, Solo Stockhausen continues its journey.
 Adapted for the cinema by Thierry Knauff in 2004, it was reinvented in 2014 under the name Palimpseste.
-This solo will be subject to a particular collaboration with the dancer and choreographer David Drouard : it will be the start of a new palimpseste, this piece that has endured through a large part of Michèle Noiret’s career.
+This solo is subject to a particular collaboration with the dancer and choreographer David Drouard : it's the beginning of a new palimpsest, for this piece that goes through a large part of Michèle Noiret's career.
 In July, the first step in this transmission was presented as part of La belle scène Saint-Denis at the Festival Off d’Avignon 2015.
 The work has continued during the 2015-2016 season and has end with the creation of Palimpseste Solo/Duo at Théâtre National de Chaillot in Paris in September 2016.

 INTERVIEW - MICHELE NOIRET